wp-sms/wp-sms/readme.txt

 = 4.0.3 =
 * Supported WP REST API
 * Improvements settings page and used main plugin for settings handler
-* Updated arabic translations.
+* Updated: arabic translations.
 (Thanks Hammad)

 = 4.0.2 =
 * PHP 7.1 compatibility
-* Added mobile number checker in register and update profile page for avoid to duplicate mobile numbers
+* Added: mobile number checker in register and update profile page for avoid to duplicate mobile numbers
-* Added `post_content` to the post notification input data.
+* Added: `post_content` to the post notification input data.
 (Supported until 10 words due for restrictions in some gateways)
 * Changed `title_post`, `url_post`, `date_post` to `post_title`, `post_url`, `post_date` on post notification input data.
-* Fixed Spelling mistakes in language file.
+* Fixed: Spelling mistakes in language file.

 = 4.0.1 =
-* Fixed default gateway issue.
+* Fixed: default gateway issue.
-* Fixed Illegal error in cf7 sms meta box.
+* Fixed: Illegal error in cf7 sms meta box.

 = 4.0.0 =
 * Important!
 Please keep your gateway information before updating/installing (username, password or anything).
 Because in this version used a new setting page.
-* Added setting class for all options in the plugin for better settings performance.
+* Added: setting class for all options in the plugin for better settings performance.
-* Added new classes for doing any proccess.
+* Added: new classes for doing any proccess.
-* Added `resalaty.com` gateway.
+* Added: `resalaty.com` gateway.
-* Added return request in the gateway tab on the option page for get any message of the request.
+* Added: return request in the gateway tab on the option page for get any message of the request.
-* Added `WP_Error` in the all gateway classes.
+* Added: `WP_Error` in the all gateway classes.
-* Added ‌Bulk send status in the gateway tabs on the setting page.
+* Added: ‌Bulk send status in the gateway tabs on the setting page.
-* Added response gateway message after sending sms on the sending page.
+* Added: response gateway message after sending sms on the sending page.
-* Removed newsletter tabs from option page and moved all option on the newsletter widget.
+* Removed: newsletter tabs from option page and moved all option on the newsletter widget.
-* Improvement options page and removed all notice errors in setting page.
+* Improvement: options page and removed all notice errors in setting page.
-* Improvement all syntax for notice errors.
+* Improvement: all syntax for notice errors.
-* Improvement main class.
+* Improvement: main class.
-* Fixed load template widget in admin.
+* Fixed: load template widget in admin.
-* Fixed widget plugin name (Important! after update, re-add `SMS newsletter form` widget in your theme)
+* Fixed: widget plugin name (Important! after update, re-add `SMS newsletter form` widget in your theme)
-* Fixed notice error in `cf7` editor panel, used `id()` method instead.
+* Fixed: notice error in `cf7` editor panel, used `id()` method instead.
-* Removed function: `wp_subscribes`.
+* Removed: function: `wp_subscribes`.

 = 3.2.4 =
 * Compatible with WP 4.7
 * Fixes issue when enable plugin to add new cap.
 * Fixes issue (Missing `$this->validateNumber` on the default gateway class)
 * Fixes issue (Missing `$user->ID` in mobile field when create new user)
-* Improvement structure files, folders and cleaning codes.
+* Improvement: structure files, folders and cleaning codes.

 = 3.2.3 =
 * Language french added. thanks `yves.le.bouffant@libertysurf.fr`

 = 3.2.3 =
-* Added fortytwo.com gateway.
+* Added: fortytwo.com gateway.
-* Added parsgreen (api.ir) gateway.
+* Added: parsgreen (api.ir) gateway.
 * Compatible up to wordpress 4.6
 * Fixes Undefined index error in plugin pages
-* Updated textplode gateway.
+* Updated: textplode gateway.

 = 3.2.2 =
-* Added new gateway (springedge.com)
+* Added: new gateway (springedge.com)
-* Added new gateway (textplode.com)
+* Added: new gateway (textplode.com)
-* Added new gateway (textplode.com)
+* Added: new gateway (textplode.com)
 * Language (Brazil) updated.

 = 3.2.1 =
-* Added New gateway (sonoratecnologia.com.br).
+* Added: New gateway (sonoratecnologia.com.br).
-* Removed dashicons from `WP_List_Table`.
+* Removed: dashicons from `WP_List_Table`.

 = 3.2 =
-* Added New capabilities: `wpsms_sendsms`, `wpsms_outbox`, `wpsms_subscribers`, `wpsms_subscribe_groups` and `wpsms_setting` to user roles for manage page access.
+* Added: New capabilities: `wpsms_sendsms`, `wpsms_outbox`, `wpsms_subscribers`, `wpsms_subscribe_groups` and `wpsms_setting` to user roles for manage page access.
-* Added New filters `wp_sms_from`, `wp_sms_to`, `wp_sms_msg` in the plugin.
+* Added: New filters `wp_sms_from`, `wp_sms_to`, `wp_sms_msg` in the plugin.
-* Added New gateway (bulutfon.com).
+* Added: New gateway (bulutfon.com).
-* Added New gateway (iransms.co).
+* Added: New gateway (iransms.co).
-* Added New gateway (arkapayamak.ir).
+* Added: New gateway (arkapayamak.ir).
-* Added New gateway (chaparpanel.ir).
+* Added: New gateway (chaparpanel.ir).
-* Fixed issue when you rename `wp-content` folder. now plugin it's work if the folder name does not `wp-content`.
+* Fixed: issue when you rename `wp-content` folder. now plugin it's work if the folder name does not `wp-content`.
-* Fixed `Undefined index` errors in ths plugin when wordpress debug is enable.
+* Fixed: `Undefined index` errors in ths plugin when wordpress debug is enable.
-* Fixed Issue in outbox, subscribe and group page after bulk edit.
+* Fixed: Issue in outbox, subscribe and group page after bulk edit.
-* Updated `http` to `https` link in gateway.sa gateway.
+* Updated: `http` to `https` link in gateway.sa gateway.
-* Updated Language file and any string in the plugin.
+* Updated: Language file and any string in the plugin.
 * Renamed `wp_after_sms_gateway` action to `wp_sms_after_gateway`.
 * Renamed `wps_add_subscriber` action to `wp_sms_add_subscriber`.
 * Renamed `wps_delete_subscriber` action to `wp_sms_delete_subscriber`.